FBW23/exercises/UIB_layout_break_out_the_flow/README.md

 1. Create an empty box with the class of `halloworld`.
 The box should have a width and height of 200px.
 Inside the box, add the text "Hallo World" and change the background color to orange.

-2. Center the `halloword` box in the middle of the screen.
+2. Center the `halloworld` box in the middle of the screen.

 3. Move the `halloworld` box 5 pixels to the left and 7 pixels down from the center position.
 **Hint**: For centering elements in HTML try using the margin property.